-ASSOCIATE DEAN OF THE SCHOOL OF BUSINESS Louicius Michel, PhD, Associate Dean,
+ASSOCIATE DEAN OF THE SCHOOL OF BUSINESS

+Louicius Michel, PhD, Associate Dean, School of Business.....lmichel@burmanu.ca

 Chartered Professional Accountant

 GRADUATE STUDIES

 Students who are interested in pursuing graduate studies should note that North American universities usually require a four-year degree or equivalent for admission into graduate programs.
 Most students who have a three-year degree will need to complete a fouryear degree or equivalent before applying for admission to graduate studies.
 Students should contact the universities of their choice to ensure that the courses and/or undergraduate programs required for admission into graduate programs are taken as well as entrance GPA requirements are met.